benni-maxon/fromscratch-shopping-list/README.md

 ## List Page

-    - incorporate out Create functionality
+    - incorporate our Create functionality
         - form
             - inputs for name of item and the rating (1-10), and submit button
     - ul